Programme and module approval

 Taught programme withdrawal

-To withdraw or temporarily suspend a programme, a school must seek permission from the Taught Student Education Board via the Programme Approval Group.
+To withdraw or temporarily suspend a programme, a school must seek approval from the Taught Student Education Board (TSEB) via the relevant Programme Approval Group (PAG).

 Collaborative programme approval